-Earlier this year, we had the pleasure of sharing an article titled “Approaching Composition: Diagonals and Curves” by contemporary artist Olga Krimon.
+Earlier, we had the pleasure of sharing an article titled “Approaching Composition: Diagonals and Curves” by contemporary artist Olga Krimon.
 Here, she offers a step-by-step painting demonstration on how she created a composition for a painting titled “Cocoon.”

 Step-By-Step Demonstration: Creating a Composition